The Best Ways to Do Cyber Resilience Training

 Educate Your Employees

-Employee negligence is often the weakest link in a company’s digital security.
+Human error is responsible for 82% of data breaches, making it the weakest link in many companies’ digital security strategies.
 Cyber resilience isn’t a job for only the IT department.
-Everyone must be up-to-date on incident prevention and response, so invest in virtual training labs for every employee.
+Everyone must be up-to-date on incident prevention and response.

 Taking Advantage of Training Labs